 Blink and you’ll miss it.
 German airplane pilot Niels Herbrich has officially broken the record for the Fastest remote-controlled jet-powered model aircraft (RC), after his handiwork achieved an incredible speed of 749.221 km/h (465.544 mph).

-The 47-year-old designed and built a bright pink model plane that is equipped with a Behotec 180 turbine jet engine and runs on kerosene.
+The 47-year-old, along with fellow enthusiasts Christoph Meier and Tunc Uzun, designed and built a bright pink model plane that is equipped with a Behotec 180 turbine jet engine and runs on kerosene.
 It weighs just 7.5 kg.

 The record attempt took place at an annual event for model plane racing fans in Rothernburg.